Research Finds No Significant Differences in Complications for Outpatient Versus Inpatient Anterior Urethroplasty

 Patients undergoing anterior urethroplasty may not need a hospital stay, according to the largest ever comparison of inpatient versus outpatient outcomes for the common procedure to repair urethral strictures.
 The study, led by researchers at Penn State Health Milton S. Hershey Medical Center, was published in the journal Urology in 2017.

-Dr. Susan MacDonald, an assistant professor of surgery in the Division of Urology at Penn State College of Medicine, and colleagues examined data from the American College of Surgeons National Surgical Quality Improvement Program database, which comprises more than 500 hospitals.
+Dr. Susan MacDonald, an assistant professor in the Department of Urology at Penn State College of Medicine, and colleagues examined data from the American College of Surgeons National Surgical Quality Improvement Program database, which comprises more than 500 hospitals.

 Between 2006 through 2013, surgeons at reporting hospitals performed 326 single-stage anterior urethroplasties.
 The average operating time was 59 minutes longer for inpatient procedures, and the average length of stay for inpatient procedure was 1.9 days compared with 0.43 days for outpatient procedures.